danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/Getting-Started.md

 ## Localization

-You can use a ``LocalizedOnboardingFlow`` to automatically generate onboarding pages from the localized strings in your project.
-This makes it easy to manage your onboarding flows with just text and assets, without writing more code.
+You can use a ``LocalizedOnboarding`` to automatically generate pages from the localized strings in your project.
+This makes it easy to manage your onboarding with just text and assets, without writing any code.